JBurgess-im/Ronny/README.md

 # Ronny
-This is a peom about Ronny
+This is a poem about Ronny